[Resources updated July, 2020]

 This happens much more frequently than it should these days.
 One of the most noted imbalances is when meetings feature only men behind the microphones.
 This has led to the creation of terms such as “manels” (all male panels); Female Conference Speaker Bingo (“a bingo card full of excuses for not having more female speakers at STEM conferences”), and the “Congrats, you have an all male panel!”
 Tumblr page.

-Scientific articles have quantified speaker imbalances across STEM (science, technology, engineering, and math) disciplines with tables and bar charts and scatter plots.
+Scientific articles have quantified speaker imbalances across STEMM (science, technology, engineering, math, and medicine) disciplines with tables and bar charts and scatter plots.
 While the numbers show that progress is being made, they also show there’s still a long way to go.

-Imbalances in speaker diversity stifle advancement in our fields.
+Imbalances in speaker diversity in STEMM stifle advancement in our fields.
 Limited representation results in limited viewpoints and perspectives.
 It mutes creativity, innovation and growth.

 Promoting a broad range of voices that are diverse in gender, ethnicity, experiences, expertise, and approaches strengthens our future.
 Diverse voices at lecterns provide diverse role models for the next generation of scientists.
 Diversity provides richer networking and collaborations, advancing everyone’s careers fairly, along with advancing our fields.